Morebec/OrkestraMono/docs/Repository.md

 they are simply maintained as a single unit in this repository.

 For contributing to Orkestra, you must contribute on this repository and not the standalone repositories for the different components.
-The same goes for issues on github.
+The same goes for issues on GitHub.

 ### Directory structure